Kittatinny Regional High School

-The Kittatinny Regional High School is a six-year comprehensive regional public high school and school district in Sussex County, New Jersey, United States, serving students in seventh through twelfth grades from five municipalities in the northwest area of the county, which are Fredon Township, Hampton Township, Sandyston Township, Stillwater Township and Walpack Township.
+The Kittatinny Regional High School is a six-year comprehensive regional public high school and school district in Sussex County, in the U.S. state of New Jersey, serving students in seventh through twelfth grades from five municipalities in the northwest area of the county, which are Fredon Township, Hampton Township, Sandyston Township, Stillwater Township and Walpack Township.
+It is the only school in the Kittatinny Regional High School District.
 The high school is located on a 96 acres campus in Hampton Township, about seven minutes outside of the county seat of Newton.

-As of the 2021–22 school year, the school had an enrollment of 798 students and 83.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.6:1.
-There were 51 students (6.4% of enrollment) eligible for free lunch and 22 (2.8% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 752 students and 77.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.7:1.
+There were 48 students (6.4% of enrollment) eligible for free lunch and 25 (3.3% of students) eligible for reduced-cost lunch.